opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 - Basic knowledge of Linux commands
 ---

-## Step 1: Start OpenSearch locally
+## Step 1: Start OpenSearch

 See here for directions to install and run [OpenSearch](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/).

-Run OpenSearch locally and make sure to do the following.
+Run OpenSearch and ensure the following steps are completed.
+In this example, we set up the OS cluster locally.

 ###  Update cluster settings